 Violinist Carol Cubberley freelances and teaches in the Boston area.
 She is passionate about teaching and enjoys helping each student find their own musical voice.
 Along with YoFES, she also teaches at The Conservatory at Highlands, in Wayland, and in Jamaica Plain.
 Carol performs with such ensembles as Symphony Nova, Boston Chamber Orchestra, and the Cambridge Philharmonic.
 During the last year Carol has been a resident musician at Avaloch Farm with composer and pianist Andy Costello, performed a solo recital at Brandeis University in which all of the music she played was by women composers, and taught a music history class titled “Women Composers Through the Ages” at the Cambridge Center for Adult Education.
 She received her BM from Oberlin Conservatory and her MM from Boston Conservatory.

 Lisa has been a teaching assistant at the Apple Hill Center for Chamber Music and the Director of Upper Strings at the Duke Ellington School of the Arts Summer Music Festival.
-She is the new conductor of the Kreutzer Orchestra at YoFES.
+You can learn more about her and her Alexander Technique practice at lisasailer.com.

 Austin Lightfoot conducts the Viotti Orchestra and teaches violin at YoFES.
 Austin studied violin performance at Berklee College of Music, where he had coursework in music therapy and early education.
 He has pedagogical training through the Suzuki Institute of Boston.
 Austin believes music should be fun and to that extent, he finds or makes creative arrangements for his students and orchestra in addition to teaching them fundamentals and standard repertoire.